 When you respond to and submit the online questionnaires, your data will automatically be included into the Indigenous Navigator bank of data.

 The questionnaire, however, gives you the opportunity to upload data without making them public.
 Nevertheless, the data will contribute to showing global trends.
 One of the first questions in the questionnaires will ask you whether or not you will allow us to publish your data online.
 Only if you answer yes will your data be publicly available.
+Otherwise, the data will remain private within the data portal.

 If you don’t want to share your data in any form, you can choose to print and fill out the questionnaires and keep the result to yourself.
 Apart from gathering global data, the Indigenous Navigator is intended as an internal tool for indigenous communities and organisations to monitor their rights.
 The objective being that surveys and data are used by indigenous communities and organisations to monitor and document their situation, and used for planning and advocacy in the ways they see themselves see fit.